 How unhealthy is fast food?

-Professor David Cameron-Smith weighs up the nutritional value of fast food to assess what these quick, pre-prepared options are really doing to our health.
+Professor David Cameron-Smith weighs up the nutritional value of fast food to assess.

 Fast foods dominate our lives.
 One in four of all meals are purchased and eaten outside of the home, and most of these are convenience- and taste-driven fast foods.
 Fast food also extends to what is eaten inside the comfortable walls of home.
 An endless array of pre-prepared food options are available on supermarket shelves, all designed to speed up the process of preparing and eating on the run or at home.